Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Experiments

 \subsection{Solver parameters}

-There are 20 solver parameters~\citep{dwave:param} that can be adjusted when submitting problems to solvers.
+There are numerous solver parameters\footnote{\url{https://docs.dwavequantum.com/en/latest/industrial_optimization/index_properties_parameters.html}} that can be adjusted when submitting problems to solvers.
 In this experiment, the default settings are kept for most of them, including the default annealing time of 20${\mu}$s.
 The parameters that are adjusted in the experiment are the number of reads and the chain strength.

-\textbf{Number of reads.} In theory, very long annealing times should keep the system in a low energy state, in practice noise due to hardware imperfections will push the state to a higher energy~\cite{102:Carugno2022}.
+\textbf{Number of reads.} In theory, very long annealing times should keep the system in a low energy state, in practice, noise due to hardware imperfections will push the state to a higher energy~\cite{102:Carugno2022}.
 Therefore, short annealing times are preferred in order to take many samples from the energy distribution of the problem.
-The appropriate number of samples depends on the problem itself and on its energy distribution and is usually between 10 and 10000 samples~\cite{102:Carugno2022}.
+The appropriate number of samples depends on the problem itself and its energy distribution, and is usually between 10 and 10,000 samples~\cite{102:Carugno2022}.
 In this experiment, the number of reads ('num{\_}reads') is set to 1000.
-Generally, increasing the number of reads can increase the probability to get better solutions, but improvements diminish due to some problem-dependent numbers~\citep{dwave:param}.
-For this model, increasing the number of reads much above 1000 does not seem to be of any advantage.
+Generally, increasing the number of reads can increase the probability of obtaining better solutions, but improvements diminish due to some problem-dependent factors.
+For this model, increasing the number of reads significantly above 1000 does not appear to be advantageous.
 Sampling the problem instance with 200 variables 3000 times produced a solution with an energy of 34 and 2 violated constraints, which is worse than the energy of the best solution of 24 and 1 violated constraint obtained with 1000 reads.
 This is consistent with the results obtained by~\citeauthor{102:Carugno2022}~\citep{102:Carugno2022}, who found that increasing the number of reads from 1000 to 10000 did not have any beneficial effects.